fmiguelgarcia/crossover/Readme.txt

 	1.3.
 Running unit tests (SMTP agent)

 		$ crossover/Source/build >  make test

+***	NOTE: You can see the build process and one example of execution
+	using the default parameters on https://asciinema.org/a/99utlp4edy8v32ipasefee13s

 2. Instructions to create and initialize the database (if required) Not needed because the database schema is created if it does not exit.